-Welcome!
-Thank you for your interest in becoming an Honorary Fellow, also known as a Visiting Scholar in the Department of East Asian Languages and Literature at the University of Wisconsin – Madison.
+Thank you for your interest in becoming an Honorary Fellow, also known as a Visiting Scholar in the Department of Asian Languages and Cultures.
 Our department hosts individuals from other institutions to collaborate with our faculty while advancing their research.
 We have hosted individuals from Nankai University, Qufu Normal University, Shanghai University, and more.

 An Honorary Fellow does have a campus email address, library privileges, and the right to audit courses with consent of the instructor.
 Honorary Fellows are expected to take an active part in the academic life of the department and the university, including delivering a lecture on the topic of their research in English.

-Due to the lengthy process of requesting approval from the College of Letters & Science Dean and requesting the DS-2019, please start the process early if you are interested.
-Contact faculty at least 5 months before your intended arrival in the States.
+Due to the lengthy process of requesting approval from the College of Letters & Science Dean and requesting the DS-2019, please start the process early by contacting faculty at least 5 months before your intended arrival in the United States.